DudasOn/ProjektEksternistyczny/README.md

 ![drwinmg_mode](https://user-images.githubusercontent.com/95589776/226975634-7c9ec210-0c58-4906-a64c-498d69a5c169.png)

-User can change tool shape, size and color.
-It is also possible to draw things that are filled in and ones that aren't.
+User can change tool shape, size, color and choose whether used shapes should be filled in or not.
-Changing the background  color doesn't require to redraw everything.
+It is also possible to change the background color without the need to redraw everything.

-Examples of pop up windows used to customize the tools:
+Examples of pop up windows used to customize the drawing tool:

 ![Tool_changer](https://user-images.githubusercontent.com/95589776/226976013-32ba2007-f110-4498-9253-5755f234e926.png)
 ![Tool_color](https://user-images.githubusercontent.com/95589776/226976274-139392f0-e426-40e7-8518-11bdfb31a8fe.png)